bjb40/malpractice/malpractice.md

 These two files provide measures of cross-influence of malpractice claims related to mortality, and mortality directly related to complications of medical care.
 First, patient safety is operationalized as the number of deaths in a state due to *complications*, which is measured simply as the number deaths from complications of medical care in each state, each year. *Malpractice claims* are measured from the NPDB as the number of paid claims resulting from death (which amounts to approximately 1/3 of the paid claims in any given year).
 Because mortality and cause of death differ significantly between men and women, I distinguish between paid malpractice claims and deaths resulting from complications by gender, with *female* standing as a dummy indicator for women.

-*Tort Reform Controls.* To adjust for the malpractice and tort reform context in each state, I include a dummy variable  for each state and each year to indicate whether it has a damage cap for malpractice claims [@paik_receding_2013].
+*Changes in Malpractice Context.* To adjust for the malpractice and tort reform context in each state, I include a dummy variable  for each state and each year to indicate whether it has a damage cap for malpractice claims [@paik_receding_2013].
+In addition ```add discussion of "spikes in mallpractice claims"```

 *Testing the Cross-Influence of Paid Malpractice Claims and Patient Safety.* In order to appropriately test the cross-influence of malpractice claims and patient safety on one another, estimated models include a time-lagged component.
 The most straightforward approach is to demean or use a first-difference estimator in the relevant models.
 This works in a straightforward manner for the association of malpractice claims to subsequent causes of death (hypotheses 2 and 3), because paid claims occuring in a particular year are immediately observable as are deaths related to medical complications.